-When conducting additional calibration checks mid-stand (e.g., checking audiometer output with the sound level meter when the daily bioacoustic check is out of range), be certain to record results and send them to the consulting audiologist at the end of the stand.
-It is particularly important to maintain hard-copy records of sound level meter checks made when the daily audiometer check is outof-range.
+If additional calibration checks are done mid-stand (e.g., checking audiometer output with the sound level meter when the daily bioacoustic check is out of range), be certain to record results and send them to the consulting audiologist at the end of the stand.
+It is particularly important to maintain hardcopy records of sound level meter checks made when the daily audiometer check is out-of-range.
 Currently, the hard-copy record is the only evidence that the audiometer was still in calibration when the bioacoustic check indicates a problem.